What is a personal loan?

 Loan principal is the total amount you borrow from a lender.
 When you ask for a specific loan amount, you are asking for an amount of principal.

 The principal on a loan may end up being higher than the original amount you request if your lender lets you roll fees into the principal.
 For example, on a mortgage, a lender might charge an origination fee of 1% of the principal.
 If you are borrowing $300,000, you may have the option to roll the $3,000 fee into the principal amount, increasing it to $303,000.
+This applies to any type of loan, including auto and personal loans, too.

 The principal amount also varies based on your down payment (if your loan requires one).
 Making a higher down payment when buying a car or house lowers your principal.
-It also lowers the amount of interest you’ll owe over the life of the loan, which reduces the overall borrowing cost.
+It also lowers the amount of interest you’ll owe over the life on the loan, which reduces the overall borrowing cost.

 Beginning principal balance | Interest paid | Principal paid | Ending principal balance | |